uzerapp/uzerapp.github.io/README.md

 # Code

-This project has three branches, two of which use Javascript in addition to HTML5 and CSS3.
+This project has three branches with all of them using Javascript and JQuery Plugins in addition to HTML5 and CSS3.
 The three branches are: Master, Hamburger and Fullpage.

 # Terms & Conditions of Use